scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 }
 ```

-Then, download the schema loader that matches with the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.
+Then, download the scalar schema standalone loader that matches with the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.

 For Cassandra
 ```
-$ java -jar scalar-schema-<vesrion>.jar --cassandra -h localhost -u <CASSNDRA_USER> -p <CASSANDRA_PASSWORD> -f emoney-storage.json -R 1
+$ java -jar scalar-schema-standalone-<vesrion>.jar --cassandra -h localhost -u <CASSNDRA_USER> -p <CASSANDRA_PASSWORD> -f emoney-storage.json -R 1
 ```

 For Cosmos DB
 ```
-$ java -jar scalar-schema-<vesrion>.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f emoney-storage.json
+$ java -jar scalar-schema-standalone-<vesrion>.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f emoney-storage.json
 ```

 ## Store & retrieve data with storage service